JacksonK01/Tag-RL-Project/README.md

 This is a repo for our collaborative machine learning project.
 We used Godot to build an environment for two players to play tag in.
 Then, we plugged in the [Godot RL-agents](https://github.com/edbeeching/godot_rl_agents) library to allow AI agents to play it.

 We configured three reward systems for the agents, each increasing in complexity and creating more robust AIs.
+We collected data about the different setups and compared them in our paper.

 ## Running the program
 To run the program yourself, it is highly recommended to follow this [Youtube tutorial](https://www.youtube.com/watch?v=f8arMv_rtUU).
 Note that the Godot environment is already configured, so just set up the Python part and you should be good to go.